A Survey of Foundation Models for IoT: Taxonomy and Criteria-Based Analysis: Criterion I: Efficiency

-To address the computational challenges of self-attention, sparse attention mechanisms \cite{tay2022efficient, child2019generating, ho2019axial, chen2023learning, wei2024temporally} can be employed.
-Rather than allowing each token to attend to all others, sparse attention restricts attention to a limited set of positions, significantly reducing computational complexity.
-Additionally, attention mechanisms can be optimized for hardware-specific constraints, such as GPU memory and I/O throughput \cite{dao2022flashattention, dao2023flashattention}.
-To mitigate the overhead of multi-layer architectures, LIMU-BERT \citep{xu2021limu} introduces cross-layer parameter sharing, where only the first encoder layer is trained and its parameters are reused across all subsequent layers.
-This approach drastically reduces the total number of parameters, improving efficiency and enabling deployment on resource-constrained devices.
-Finally, to reduce the computational cost of fully connected layers, Mixture-of-Experts (MoE) architectures \citep{cai2025survey} can be used.
+Finally, to reduce the computational cost of FFN layers, Mixture-of-Experts (MoE) architectures \citep{cai2025survey} can be used.
 MoE layers employ sparse gating to activate only a small subset of expert sub-networks per token, rather than processing each token through all experts.
 This design enables models to scale to billions of parameters while maintaining efficient training and inference.
 Recent work such as LiteMoE \citep{zhuang2024litemoe} further enhances the efficiency of MoE-based architectures for the on-device deployment.
+However, MoE structures are typically not applied to other densely parameterized components of Transformer architectures, such as the projection matrices in attention layers.

 \textit{Architecture with Linear Complexity. } To further address the quadratic complexity of the self-attention mechanism and also a large amount of parameters in the Transformer model, new architecture has been proposed which has linear complexity, such as TNL \citep{qin2024lightning}, HGRN2 \citep{qin2024hgrn2}, cosformer \citep{qin2022cosformer}, and Mamba \cite{gu2023mamba}.
 Those new architectures have already been applied in the IoT field.
 For example, MambaReID \citep{zhang2024mambareid} uses Mamba architecture to address Multi-modal object re-identification task.
 Their experiments demonstrates that their Mamba based model can achieve the similar accuracy on the person and vehicle re-identification tasks but consuming much less memory.